 Board of Directors

-Since joining the Texans, Rootes has overseen the team's efforts to secure stadium naming rights and sponsorship, coordinated radio and TV broadcasting relationships, engineered the club's successful ticket and suite sales campaigns, led the creation and launch of the team's identity and developed the team's highly-acclaimed customer service strategy.
+Since joining the Texans, Rootes has overseen the team's efforts to secure stadium-naming rights and sponsorship, coordinated radio and TV broadcasting relationships, engineered the club's successful ticket and suite sales campaigns, led the creation and launch of the team's identity and developed the team's highly acclaimed customer service strategy.

 Under Rootes' leadership, the Texans have earned many distinctions, including numerous "Crystal Awards" for marketing excellence.
 J.D.
 Power & Associates recognized the team for providing the best fan experience in the NFL and even featured the Texans as a service success story in their book entitled "Satisfaction."
-The Texans were also recognized with Sports Business Journal's PRISM Award, which is given annually to the top major professional sports team based on business excellence criteria.
-In 2015, the Texans extended their sell-out streak to 143 consecutive home games, a Houston NFL record and a testament to the quality of service and entertainment provided by the organization on gameday.
+The Texans were also recognized with SportsBusiness Journal's PRISM Award, which is given annually to the top major professional sports team based on business excellence criteria.
+In 2019, the Texans extended their sellout streak to 185 consecutive home games - a Houston NFL record and a testament to the quality of service and entertainment provided by the organization on gameday.

-A native of Stone Mountain, Ga., Rootes graduated Cum Laude from the Calhoun Honors College at Clemson University and was a member of the Tigers' soccer team that captured two NCAA titles.
-He also served as Student Body President.
-While earning a master's of business administration with honors at Indiana University, he served as an assistant soccer coach for the Hoosiers.
+A native of Stone Mountain, Ga., Rootes graduated Cum Laude from Clemson University's Calhoun Honors College.
+While attending Clemson, Rootes was a member of the Tigers' soccer team that captured two NCAA titles and he served as Student Body President.
+While earning a Master's of Business Administration (MBA) with honors at Indiana University, he served as an assistant soccer coach for the Hoosiers.